ashish-00123/ashish-00123/README.md

 - 👋 Hi, I’m @ashish-00123
-- 👀 I’m interested in machine learning and projects
+- 👀 I’m interested in projects

 <!---
 ashish-00123/ashish-00123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.